-Outdoor racks are provided.
-Bikes may not be temporarily or permanently stored or parked in hallways, basements or other public areas inside buildings.
-Bikes must not be left on the racks over the summer as they will be removed.
+Outdoor racks are provided and are the preferred location for storing your bikes.
+Bikes may not be temporarily or permanently stored or parked in hallways, basements, or other public areas inside buildings.
+Bikes must not be left on the racks over the summer, as they will be removed.